 Through the Coronavirus Aid, Relief and Economic Security (CARES) Act, and the recently approved Relief Act, the government has made billions of dollars available to non-profits and small businesses (500 or fewer employees) affected by the Coronavirus pandemic.
-Qualifying businesses were eligible for loans to help with payroll costs including benefits, and are expected to apply for loan forgiveness.
-Following the eight-week period, borrowers were expected to gather necessary documentation and apply for loan forgiveness within 60 days.
+Qualifying businesses are eligible for loans to help with payroll costs including benefits, and are expected to apply for loan forgiveness.